carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 * A screen or projector with HDMI or micro HDMI connectors.
 A screen (just standard size is ok) for the Raspberry Pi and a projector or second screen to show code, notes etc would be helpful but isn't essential.
 * A standard USB mouse and keyboard that we can plug into a Raspberry Pi

 We will be running a CarpentriesOffline system from a Raspberry Pi and/or laptop that we will bring.
-Attendees will need to bring a laptop, the only software required will be a web browser and git client.
+Attendees will need to bring a laptop, the only software required will be a web browser, git client and possibly an SSH client.

 Contribution Guidelines:

-The code base for Carpentries Offline is currently hosted on Github, and we would encourage participants to contribute to a new branch on the existing Github, creating a pull request to the main development branch once the hackathon work is complete.
-Guidelines for participants new to git will be provided.
+For code contributions: The code base for Carpentries Offline is currently hosted on Github, and we would encourage participants to contribute to a new branch on the existing Github, creating a pull request to the main development branch once the hackathon work is complete.

+For testing contributions: The results of tests performed will be captured in Github issues and we will ask testers to log problems they have and performance metrics in issues.

+Guidelines for participants new to Git/Github will be provided.

 ### Attendees and helpers